rakhimov/scram/README.rst

    b.
 New system.

-        - Download `Ubuntu 14.04`_ or any other system.
+        - Download `Ubuntu 14.04`_ or any other system
-        - Follow the installation instructions for Linux/Unix machines.
+        - Follow the installation instructions for Linux/Unix machines

 The other option is to use MinGW_, Mingw-w64_, or Cygwin_ and to build on Windows.